Skip to content

 The most famous bars are Small World, Backyard, OneMore, and Freedom on the beach.
 Great places to chill-out after a day of climbing.
 Take a nap in a hammock, play some pool, or work on your slack-line skills!!!

-A few of the resorts/bungalows you can find on Agoda or Booking, but most you need contact directly or just show up.
-The places you can book online are Tonsai Bay Resort, Dream Valley Resort, Chill Out Bar & Bungalows, Jungle Hut, Pasook Resort, and Chill Out Jungle Bungalows.
+Most of the resorts/bungalows you can find on Trip.com or Booking.com, but some most you need contact directly or just show up (like Jungngle hut or Pha-Sook Bungalows).
+The places you can book online are Green valley Resort, Tonsai Bay Resort, Dream Valley Resort, Chill Out Bar & Bungalows, and Garden View Resort.

-Some of the other resorts are Tiew Khao (Sai Ton), Green Valley Resort, and Andaman Nature Resort.
-The only resort that is literally a few steps away from a climbing crag is Pasook Resort, a favorite among climbers.
-Below you will find a map of Tonsai and the facility locations, no matter where you are, you are never far from a crag.
+Above is a map of Tonsai and the facility locations, no matter where you are, you are never far from a crag.

 Leaving Tonsai